Bdlewis5243/PersonalProject/README.md

 -   The courses will be available for the duration of the semester.
 -   I have all required software.
--   I can skip the Installing and Using C Sharp units.
+-   I can skip the Installing and Using Python units.

 ### Stakeholders